-ADHD in Children (Ages 2–12): Early Signs, Brain Development, Sleep Issues & Treatment
+ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 What is ADHD in Children?

-According to the Centers for Disease Control and Prevention (CDC), ADHD is one of the most common neurodevelopmental disorders in children and can continue into adolescence and adulthood.
+According to the CDC, ADHD is one of the most common neurodevelopmental disorders in children and can continue into adolescence and adulthood.

 Types of ADHD